A fascinating look back into the history of vinyl records!

-It was only when Phillip’s Cassette was released in 1962 that vinyl had its first whiff of a real competitor.
+Only when Phillip’s Cassette was released in 1962, did vinyl have its first whiff of a real competitor.
 The digital equivalent was a portable contender that could rewind, fast forward, play, pause and stop with the touch of a button.

-With typically 30 to 45 minutes of audio each side, the cassette tape was a more functional equivalent to what was in comparison a bulky and frail music format.
+With typically 30 to 45 minutes of audio on each side.
+The cassette tape was a more functional equivalent to what was, in comparison, a bulky and frail music format.

-1974 offered a glimpse into a ‘Tomorrow’s World’ style future, where physical records would succumb to technology, as Phillips begun developing Compact Discs.
+1974 offered a glimpse into a ‘Tomorrow’s World’ style future.
+Where physical records would succumb to technology, as Phillips began developing Compact Discs.
 The year marked a milestone in music reproduction, representing what would become the beginning of digital downloads.

 In 1988 CD sales outnumbered vinyl for the first time.
-According to the Recording Industry Association of America, CD sales doubled those of vinyl, selling 150 million copies compared to vinyl’s 72 million.
+According to the Recording Industry Association of America, CD sales doubled vinyl, selling 150 million copies compared to vinyl’s 72 million.